Trowse is a divided place; Trowse Millgate is a part of Norwich, but Trowse Newton is outside the City. This picture shows both.

 Trowse has been turned into a sleepy back-water since the construction of the Norwich Southern By-pass.
 Before then it had always been on the main route from Lowestoft and Bungay into the City.
 With the growth of dormitory villages and the motor car it had become a very busy place.
 Now it is the quietest it has been in centuries.

-Trowse was further developed in the nineteenth century with estate cottages for the Colman workers from the Crown Point Estate and employees from nearby Carrow Works.
+Trowse was further developed in the nineteenth century with estate cottages for the Colman workers.
+These included both servants from the Crown Point Estate and employees from nearby Carrow Works.
 It was to one of these cottages that my great-grandmother Susan Peachey (nee Jones) moved when her husband ceased to be the warrener for the Crown Point estate.
 He had lived down White Horse Lane in Arminghall.
-24 Russell Terrace, Trowse, was also where my great-grandfather Charles Mason (on the other side of the family) lived for the last forty years of his life.
+25 Russell Terrace, Trowse, was also where my great-grandfather Charles Mason (on the other side of the family) lived for the last forty years of his life.
 He was born near Stone in Staffordshire, and after his marriage lived in Easton to the west of Norwich.
 He had always worked with animals, both horses and dogs.
-He found work for the Colmans as a coachman, although in the census he is described as a carter.
+He found work for the Colmans as a carter.
 He had an allotment behind the house, and grew flowers as well as vegetables, much to the amusement of his neighbours, who could see no point in growing flowers.

 The Crown Point Tavern is now cut off from the Kirby and Lowestoft Roads, but before they were altered in the 1980s it was at the junction of two main routes into Norwich.
-The busiest was of course the road up Bixley Hill which took all the traffic from Lowestoft, Beccles and Bungay.
+The busiest was of course the road up Bixley Hill which took all the traffic to and from Lowestoft, Beccles and Bungay.
 The pub was a handy place to drop in at lunch time for a pint on the way home.
-Crown Point was the name by which we knew Whitlingham Hospital, its name when it was home to the Colmans and before that to Colonel Money.
+Crown Point was also the name by which we knew Whitlingham Hospital, its name when it was home to the Colmans and before that to Colonel Money.

-Across the rivers Tas and Yare is Trowse station, so it is in Trowse Millgate.
-The other part of Trowse is called Trowse Newton This hamlet of Trowse Millgate is part of Norwich, although ecclesiastically it is still a part of Trowse parish.
-The old sewage pumping station which stood on the county side of the line (but still across the rivers) is similarly part of Trowse Millgate.
-My picture shows the short siding at Trowse where the coal trucks were unloaded to fire the pumping engine for the City’s sewage.
-This photograph was taken in the mid 1960s, at which time the old coal fired pump had been out of use for several years.
+The hamlet of Trowse Millgate is administered as part of Norwich, although ecclesiastically it is still a part of Trowse parish.
+The old sewage pumping station which stood just to the far side of the railway line (but still to the city side of the rivers) is similarly part of Trowse Millgate.
+My last picture shows the short siding at Trowse where the coal trucks were unloaded to fire the pumping engine for the City’s sewage.
+This photograph was taken in the mid 1960s, by which time the old coal fired pump had been out of use for several years.
 The siding however does not look too overgrown.
 The gentleman in the grey Mac and the Trilby hat is my father.